G-Wizz/weather-man/README.md

 This is a simple weather app created using React, Bootstrap and Moment.js

+This has bene updated so that the weather is searchabel by zip or city.

+Still need to check for cities that do not exist or invalid entries

 ## Available Scripts

 In the project directory, you can run: